List of lingua francas: Aramaic

+Assamese

+The Assamese language serves as lingua franca among different communities in Assam, as well as in adjacent areas of Arunachal Pradesh, Nagaland and Meghalaya.
+Though Assam has well over 20 different tribes with their own unique languages, along with different dialects of Assamese itself, nearly every community uses Assamese as medium of communication with someone from other community within the state.
+Historically, the whole northeast region was connected through Assam with the rest of India, and also during colonial times the entire Northeast region was made a single state, hence Assamese become lingua franca within the communities of present day Assam and its bordering areas.

+Two other lingue franche based on Assamese, Nagamese and Nefamese, still exist today in Nagaland and Arunachal Pradesh respectively.

 Azerbaijani

-Azerbaijani language served as a lingua franca in Transcaucasia (except the Black Sea coast), Southern Daghestan, Eastern Anatolia, and all Iran including Iranian Azerbaijan from the 16th century to the early 20th century.
+Azerbaijani served as a lingua franca in Transcaucasia (except the Black Sea coast), Southern Daghestan, Eastern Anatolia, and all Iran including Iranian Azerbaijan from the 16th century to the early 20th century.
 Its role has now been taken over by Russian in the North Caucasus and by the official languages of the various independent states of the South Caucasus.

 Bangla

 The Bangla language acts as a lingua franca for the entire Bengal region (Bangladesh and West Bengal).
 While there are other languages spoken throughout Bengal that are not necessarily mutually intelligible with Standard Bangla, like Chittagongian and Sylheti, Standard Bangla is a second language for these communities and a link language between them and other groups in the country.

 Hebrew

 Throughout the centuries of Jewish exile, Hebrew has served the Jewish people as a lingua franca; allowing Jews from different areas of the world to communicate effectively with one another.
 This was particularly valuable for cross-culture mercantile trading which became one of the default occupations held by Jews in exilic times.
 Without the need for translators, documents could easily be written up to convey significant legal trade information.
 Among early Zionists, a newly reconstructed form of Hebrew served as a common language between Jews from nations as diverse as Poland and Yemen.
 In modern Israel, Hebrew is the commonly accepted language of administration and trade, even among Israeli-Arabs whose mother tongue remains Arabic.